Are you a first-time mom, scrambling through the millions of books and online articles about pregnancy?

 You’ll need to adjust your skincare routine and products to be suitable pregnancy changes.

-For example, you’ll find yourself developing a case of an itchy belly, so you’ll need to use a lot of lotion or cocoa butter.
+For example, you’ll find yourself developing a case of an itchy belly, and want to avoid stretch marks during pregnancy so you’ll need to use a lot of lotion or cocoa butter.

 Pregnancy also makes your skin more sensitive to the sun, so invest in a strong yet safe sunscreen to avoid getting dark spots on your face.